Intrinsic persistent homology via density-based metric learning: Density-based Distance Learning

+As explained in the paragraph following Theorem 1 in \cite[p.
+2793]{HDH}, the requirement that $\frac{\log(n)}{n b_n^{d}} \to 0$ is necessary in order to obtain a nontrivial upper bound for the probability.

+Note that in Theorem \ref{thm damenlin}, the convergence holds for the set of points $x,y\in \M$ with $d_{\M}(x,y)$ greater than some sequence $(b_n)$.
+However, since we will be interested in studying the Gromov--Hausdorff convergence of the associated metric spaces (see \eqref{GH_raw} below), it is necessary to have uniform control of the convergence of the estimated distance for \textit{all} points in the manifold.
+The uniform convergence is one of the main improvements upon Theorem \ref{thm damenlin} we show in Proposition \ref{thm resta}.
+Also, notice that the proposed statistic $L_{\XX_n, p}$ of $d_{f,p}$ is based on the previous knowledge of the inherited Riemannian distance $d_\M$.
+In the general data analysis setting, only a sample of points in a Euclidean space is given.
+Under the assumption that points lie on an (unknown) manifold $\M$, the goal is to find an estimator of the intrinsic distance $d_{f,p}$ that can be completely computed from the sample.
+In Proposition \ref{thm resta}, we prove that sample Fermat distance $d_{\XX_n, p}$ is indeed a good estimator of $d_{f,p}$.

+Proposition \ref{thm resta} arises as a natural continuation of Theorem \ref{thm damenlin}.
+The main idea of the proof is to show that any segment that is part of any shortest path with respect to $d_{\XX_n,p}$ will be arbitrarily small with high probability if $n$ is large enough.
+This will allow us to deduce that the power-weighted distance is well approximated by the sample Fermat distance.
+We defer the proof to Appendix \ref{proofs}.

-This result will allow us to estimate the Gromov--Hausdorff distance between the metric space $\XX_n$ with an appropriate re-scaling of the sample Fermat distance $d_{\XX_n, p}$ and $\M$ endowed with the population Fermat distance $d_{f,p}$.
-Recall that the \textit{Gromov-Hausdorff distance} $d_{GH}$ is a metric on the (isometry classes of) compact metric spaces that, roughly speaking, quantifies how difficult it is to match every point of a metric space $(\XX,\rho_{\XX})$ with some point of another space $(\YY, \rho_{\YY})$.
+We will next estimate the Gromov--Hausdorff distance between the metric space $\XX_n$ with an appropriate re-scaling of the sample Fermat distance $d_{\XX_n, p}$ and $\M$ endowed with the population Fermat distance $d_{f,p}$.
+Recall that the \textit{Gromov--Hausdorff distance} $d_{GH}$ is a metric on the (isometry classes of) compact metric spaces that, roughly speaking, quantifies how difficult it is to match every point of a metric space $(\XX,\rho_{\XX})$ with some point of another space $(\YY, \rho_{\YY})$.
 More formally, it is defined as

 where the infimum is over all the isometric embeddings $h_1\colon\XX \to \WW$, $h_2\colon\YY \to \WW$ in a common metric space $\WW$ and $d_H$ stands for the Hausdorff distance.
 We will employ the following equivalent characterization of the Gromov-Hausdorff distance, which is often more convenient: